mfurqaan31/pdf-toolboxs/README.md

 check if encrypted

-all must take filename from user and without .zip
+all must take filename from user and without any extensions